 The festive season has become synonymous with excess and extravagance in recent years, and not always in a good way.
-Did you know that we bin an estimated 230,000 miles of wrapping paper on Christmas day?
+Did you know that we bin an estimated 230,000 miles of wrapping paper on Christmas day – and use a staggering 300,000 tonnes of card during the festive season?
 That’s a lots of trees.

 Luckily, we’re blessed with some great small business and local producers here in Cardiff, and a couple of larger, ethically sound ones too.
 Use them wisely, and in 7 simple steps it’s easy to have a more eco-friendly festive season.

 Choosing organic veg means supporting sustainable agriculture.
 Organic farms have 50% more wildlife, support more farming jobs, and cause less pollution.
 As the Soil Association points out, “in the face of climate change, rising diet-related ill-health and widespread declines in our wildlife, the need to produce healthy food, cut greenhouse gas emissions, and protect wildlife grows more acute by the year.”

 Opt for organic wine this Christmas and not only will you be supporting a more sustainable system of farming, you’ll also be consuming less sulphur, which allegedly lessens the chances of a hangover, too!

 Wrights natural wine shop on the balcony in Castle Arcade would be a great place to start looking for a bottle or two, or three – and they run regular tasting events too.
 Check out their instagram for info.

 3. Opt for high welfare or organic meat

 Look for RSPCA assured labels on meat, and try to only cook sustainable fish.
 Compassion in World farming has a really good labelling guide which you can find at www.ciwf.org.uk/your-food/know-your-labels.
 If you want to be sure your turkey is naturally high welfare, choose organic: no system of farming has higher animal standards.